Verification

 - Key metatheorems: reflexivity produces valid judgments, cost weakening is transitive, Zero is bottom, Unknown is top

-What’s not formalized yet
+What’s not proven yet#

 - Full weakening lemma (context extension preserves derivations) – partially proven, needs structural induction over all derivation forms